C4AI/arandu_user_guide/README.md

 This time, when the container starts, it will run the script and close.

-## Volumes
+## Using volumes

-A Docker container runs in a filesystem that is separate to that of the host machine.
+A Docker container runs in a file system that is separate to that of the host machine.
 To exchange files between the container and the host, a volume can be used.
 It links a directory in the container to one in the host.

 In the Slurm example above, we have used the flag